Ir al contenido principal

 Ganga Nemontron & Kola Gach Nemontron

-On the same evening of Holud Kota, women of the family go to "invite" the Ganges for the wedding.
-Or rather take permission for the water to be used at the wedding.
-The women carry trays with bananas, betel leaves and nuts, Sindoor and so on while they go on this procession.
-After the Ganga has been invited, a Banana tree is invited too where an unbloomed plantain leaf is taken from the tree and tied to a Dorpon.
+On the same evening of Holud Kota, the women of the family go to "invite" the Ganges to the wedding.
+Or rather, get permission for the water to be used at the wedding.
+The women carry trays with bananas, betel leaves, nuts, sindoor, and so on while they go on this procession.
+After the Ganga has been invited, a Banana tree is invited too, where an unbloomed plantain leaf is taken from the tree and tied to a Dorpon.

 Fun fact: Since Ganga isn't available everywhere, in modern times, women just go to any river, lake, or the nearest water reservoir to carry out the ritual in Bengali wedding.